RubenSab/Stackade/README.md

 # 1. Introduction

-Stackade is a high-level, stack based, interpreted language.
+Stackade is a high-level, stack based, concatenative interpreted language.
 It features a tiny core consisting of a few primitives and built in operators coupled with a **stack** and a **namespace**.

 ## 1.1.
 Stack and Namespaces